silversub/terraform/provider/provider-ref.md

 You can retrieve the values for the provider input parameters from environment variables that you set on your local machine.
 Make sure that you use the [correct name for an environment variable](#provider-parameter-ov) so that Terraform can automatically read these when you run a `terraform apply`, `plan`, or `destroy` action.
 For example, to specify a classic infrastructure user name, use `IAAS_CLASSIC_USERNAME`.

-1. Add an empty `provider` block to your Terrafrom configuration file.
+1. Add an empty `provider` block to your Terraform configuration file.
    ```
    provider "ibm" {}
    ```